Lecture Notes in Statistical Mechanics and Mesoscopics

-One can regard $w_{nm}^{\beta}$ as the "noise" which is introduced into the system by the bath, while the difference ${\mathcal{W}_{nm}-\mathcal{W}_{mn}}$ is the friction.
+{\bf Detailed balance.-- } In the context of the "system-bath" paradigm it is common to model the system as a set of levels~$\{E_{n}\}$ with transition rates that reflect detailed balance considerations, such that ${ p_n^{SS} \propto \exp[-E_{n}/T_B] }$.
+Namely, \beq \frac{w_{mn}}{w_{nm}} \ \ = \ \ \exp\left[ \frac{E_n-E_m}{T_B} \right] \eeq A driving noise source or a work agent (see below) can be regarded as a bath that has infinite temperature.
+More generally one can regard the average value ${(w_{nm}+w_{mn})/2}$ as the "noise" which is introduced into the system by the bath, while the difference ${ (w_{nm}-w_{mn}) }$ is the friction.
 However this point of view is strictly correct only for constant density of states.
 If the level density grows with energy there will be a heating effect even if $T_B{=}\infty$.

-The dynamics of the population probabilities $\bm{p}=\{p_n\}$ is described by a rate equation \beq \frac{dp_n}{dt} = \sum_m \left[\mathcal{W}_{nm}p_m - \mathcal{W}_{mn}p_n\right] \eeq This equation can be written schematically as ${\dot{\bm{p}}=\mathcal{W}\bm{p}}$.
-There is an implicit conservation of probability requirement ${\sum p_n=1}$.
-The diagonal elements of $\mathcal{W}$ are $-\Gamma_n$, with the decay rates $\Gamma_n=\sum_m \mathcal{W}_{mn}$.
-The steady state is determined from the matrix equation ${\mathcal{W}\bm{p}=0}$.
-In the presence of driving the detailed balance is disturbed leading in general to a non-canonical steady state.